Part 1: Orientation & Setup

 - Improve scalability and maximize performance of deployed accelerators, ensuring the secure sharing of the available resources.

 - Abstract away cumbersome parallel programming languages (like OpenCL) without compromising flexibility.

 - Encompass bitstream management and protection capabilities.

-Since we briefly covered the necessity of a universal FPGA resource manager as well as InAccel's approach on the issue, continue to Part 2 to setup your environment.
+Since we briefly covered the necessity of a universal FPGA resource manager as well as InAccel's approach on the issue, continue to Part 2 to run a sample application.
 You can find more information on Coral integrations and features here.